 There are several options for a PowerFlex appliance deployment.

 The following figure is a high-level view of the physical PowerFlex appliance.
-This figure is not specific to a particular system, but is a generic representation.
-The PowerFlex management environment depicted below can be deployed on an optional PowerFlex appliance management node, or a customer provided VMware ESXi host.
+This figure is not specific to a particular system but is a generic representation.
+The PowerFlex management environment depicted below can be deployed on an optional PowerFlex appliance management cluster, or a customer provided VMware ESXi host.

 The following figure displays a PowerFlex appliance replication environment.
-The PowerFlex management environment depicted below can be deployed on an optional PowerFlex management node, or a customer provided VMware ESXi host.
+The PowerFlex management environment depicted below can be deployed on an optional PowerFlex appliance management cluster, or a customer provided VMware ESXi host.

-PowerFlex Metadata Managers (MDM)s and Storage Data Replication (SDR)s need to communicate to each other across the WAN.
+PowerFlex Metadata Managers (MDM) and Storage Data Replication (SDR) need to communicate to each other across the WAN.

 |Components in a deployment||Description|

 |PowerFlex appliance management environment||PowerFlex Manager requires a VMware ESXi server hosting applications.
 The PowerFlex management environment can be deployed on an optional 3-node PowerFlex management cluster, or a customer provided VMware ESX host.|

 |Customer provided resources||Embedded operating system jump server and VMware vCenter server.
 It is anticipated that these resources will already be installed and accessible.|